Purpleknife/SpotFinder/README.md

   - [X] Search for maps.
   - [X] Visit other users profiles.
   - [X] Edit their own profile.
+- [X] <strong>Other :</strong>
+  - [X] Pagination: Load only 6 maps at a time for each page in Landing Page.
+  - [X] 'Load more': In Profile, only 5 Favorites and 5 Contributions are loaded at a time, if you want to see more, you need to click on 'Load more...' at the bottom of the page and it will load 5 more Favorites and Contributions.

 ## Other
 The [ERD](https://github.com/Purpleknife/SpotFinder/blob/master/back-end/ERD%20-%20SpotFinder.png) is in the back-end folder.
 I might modify it as I'm working on the app.